.png)

 Dedication

 For anyone who has felt the weight of anxiety, the life altering effects of panic attacks, or has suffered with mental health issues.
 Being brave doesn’t have to mean wearing a mask and being alone with your emotions.
-Being brave can be loving yourself and accepting your situation enough to talk about it.
+Being brave can mean loving yourself and accepting your situation enough to talk about it.

 Epigraph